Governance

 Deputy President

 Mr. Dada is the Director of Studies at the Administrative Staff College of Nigeria (ASCON).
-Before joining the Administrative Staff College of Nigeria (ASCON) in 1996, he worked in the private sector as a Marketer, ICT Consultant and Human Resource/Administrative Officer.
-A seasoned administrator, a public affairs and development management analyst of international repute, Mr. Dada has served as a Consultant/Resource Person to various international, regional and national organisations including the UNDP, COMSEC, ECOWAS and World Bank- sponsored Projects.
-Mr. Dada holds a B.ScHons (Economics) from the University of Maiduguri (1991), and an M.Sc (Environmental Resource Management) from the Lagos State University, Ojo (1998).
-In addition, Mr. Dada obtained a Graduate-Diploma (Corporate Management) in 1996, from Nigeria College of Administration and a Diploma (Data Programming and Processing), 1992 from the AusChris Computers, Kaduna.He has attended various conferences, seminars and workshops within and outside Nigeria.
-In addition, Mr. Dada has contributed to numerous academic books, journals and articles.
-He has presented over 30 peer-reviewed international conference papers.
-He is also a member of numerous professional bodies including, AAPAM, the Institute of Management Consultant of Nigeria (IMCON), the Nigeria Economic Society (NES) among others.
+Prior to joining ASCON in 1996, he built a diverse career in the private sector, serving as a Marketer, ICT Consultant, and Human Resource/Administrative Officer.
+A distinguished administrator as well as a respected public affairs and development management analyst, he has served as a Consultant and Resource Person to numerous international, regional, and national organizations, including UNDP, COMSEC, ECOWAS, and World Bank–supported projects.
+He holds a B.Sc.
+(Hons) in Economics from the University of Maiduguri (1991) and an M.Sc. in Environmental Resource Management from Lagos State University, Ojo (1998).
+Additionally, Mr. Dada earned a Graduate Diploma in Corporate Management from the Nigeria College of Administration (1996) and a Diploma in Data Programming and Processing from AusChris Computers, Kaduna (1992).
+Mr. Dada has participated in a wide range of conferences, seminars, and workshops both within and outside Nigeria.
+He has contributed to several academic books, journals, and articles, and has presented more than 30 peer-reviewed international conference papers.
+He is also an active member of multiple professional bodies, including AAPAM, the Institute of Management Consultants of Nigeria (IMCON), and the Nigerian Economic Society (NES), among others.

 Sub Regional Vice Presidents

-Prof Saleh El sheikh
+Prof. Saleh El sheikh

 Vice President, North Africa

-Dr Nicholas Francis Ayamga
+Dr. Nicholas Francis Ayamga

-Vice President, West Africa
+Vice-President, West Africa

-Vice-President, Southern Africa
+Vice-President, South Africa

 Mr. Ayoub J. Kilabuka